iExecBlockchainComputing/iexec-sdk/README.md

 Using these tools, you will be able to deploy any legacy applications in the iexec infrastructure and execute them through calls to Ethereum smart contracts.

-A [step-by-step tutorial](https://goo.gl/REsz1j) is available on Katacoda.
+* A [step-by-step tutorial](https://goo.gl/REsz1j) is available on Katacoda.
+* An iExec explorer is available at https://explorer.iex.ec
+* A RLC faucet is available at https://faucet.iex.ec

 ## Install